 This plan is effective upon receipt and supersedes the previous plans in their entirety.
 Changes to this plan will be noted and consecutively numbered.
 Comments and recommendations regarding this plan should be addressed to Region 8 Regional Response Team (RRT).
 Requests for amendments and changes will be addressed during regularly scheduled RRT meetings.

-Copies of this plan may be obtained from the Region 8 RRT website www.rrt8.nrt.org or.
+Copies of this plan may be obtained from the Region 8 RRT website or:

-Gina Cristiano, RRT Coordinator U.S. Environmental Protection Agency 1595 Wynkoop, Mail Code 8EPR-SA Denver, Colorado 80202-1129
+Gina Cristiano, RRT Coordinator U.S. Environmental Protection Agency 1595 Wynkoop, Mail Code 8SEM-EMP Denver, Colorado 80202-1129 ichael K. Sams